-Screening for lung cancer with low dose computed tomography (LDCT)

-For qualified individuals, a LDCT is covered every 12 months.

-Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision-making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.

-For LDCT lung cancer screenings after the initial LDCT screening: the members must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
-If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decisionmaking visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.
+Services that are covered for you What you must pay when you get these services Screening for lung cancer with low dose computed tomography (LDCT) There is no For qualified individuals, a LDCT is covered every 12 months.
+Eligible members are : people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner. coinsurance, copayment, or deductible for the Medicare covered counseling and shared decision making visit or for the LDCT.
+For LDCT lung cancer screenings after the initial LDCT screening: the member must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non- physician practitioner.
+If a physician or qualified non- physician practitioner elects to provide a lung cancer screening counseling and shared decision-making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.
+Prior Authorization is required.